openrewrite/rewrite-docs/docs/reference/recipes-with-data-tables.md

 _org.openrewrite.dotnet.UpgradeAssistantAnalyze_

-Run [upgrade-assistant analyze](https://learn.microsoft.com/en-us/dotnet/core/porting/upgrade-assistant-overview) across a repository to analyze changes required to upgrade projects to a newer version of .NET.This recipe will generate an `org.openrewrite.dotnet.UpgradeAssistantAnalysis` data table containing the report details.
+Run [upgrade-assistant analyze](https://learn.microsoft.com/en-us/dotnet/core/porting/upgrade-assistant-overview) across a repository to analyze changes required to upgrade projects to a newer version of .NET.
+This recipe will generate an `org.openrewrite.dotnet.UpgradeAssistantAnalysis` data table containing the report details.

 #### Data tables: